UK crypto regulation

 Sumsub provides technical solutions that help its clients' compliance teams comply with the regime, including:

-• KYC, AML, and sanctions screening tools, etc.
+• KYC, AML, and sanctions screening tools, and so on.

 • A personalized pop-up as required by regulation.